NoxInmortus/docker-build-pqchecker/README.md

 # Docker-build-pqchecker

 pqChecker is an OpenLDAP password policy pwdCheckModule.

-This repository aims to deliver pqChecker packages for all architectures as it's official release is only available for amd64.
+This repository aims to deliver missing pqChecker packages architectures as the official release is only available for amd64.

 All credits goes to Abdelamid Meddeb, maintainer of pqChecker :
 - Official repository : https://bitbucket.org/ameddeb/pqchecker